 Potential positive catalysts for Ghana

-(1) Oil, cocoa, gold output growth: The government targets a doubling of oil output from 200,000 barrels per day in 2019 to 420,000 in 2023, the cocoa crop should improve this year after the incidence of tree disease in 2019, and gold output should increase.
+(1) Oil, cocoa, gold output growth: The government targets a doubling of oil output from 200,000 barrels per day in 2019 to 420,000 in 2023 (data points to monitor on this are updates from Aker Energy and Tullow Oil), the cocoa crop should improve this year after the incidence of tree disease in 2019, and gold output should increase (a data point to monitor is any AngloGold Ashanti announcement on whether Obuasi gets to 400,000 mtpd by end-2020).

 (2) Interest rate cuts and falling inflation: Real interest is 6.7% (with a 14.50% policy rate, after a 150bps cut so far this year, and 7.8% latest inflation) and this suggests there is room for further easing, all other things being equal (note that with inflation already decelerating in 2019, despite FX rate depreciation and utility tariff increases, there is also potential for reducing the target range of 8% +/- 2%).